 The next steps may vary according to the security scenario you have chosen under point (5) above.
 Given below are the steps for the UsernameToken scenario.

 Select the role you created to grant permission to access a secured service.
 In this example, the

 adminrole is used.

 The Select Domain list provides the available domains.
-The listed User Groups can vary depending on the domain selected from the drop-down.
+The listed User Groups can vary depending on the domain selected.

 - Click Ok on the confirmation dialog window that appears.